hypcos/incremental-googology/README.md

 Every separated folder can extend to a web game.
 ## Current State
-The repository started with folder "Tetration", only with a very first concept: the "digits".
+The repository started with folder "Tetration", with concept: "digits" and standard "-illions".
 It has no statistics or achievements yet.

 The game is still unplayable.